 - Professional mentoring expertise

-The SBEC is located at Burkhart Hall, on Keeley Avenue, thanks to a generous donation from the Borough of New Britain.
-Staffed and operated by DelVal, the SBEC is dedicated to being an engine for economic growth, job creation, and educating all in the mind-set of entrepreneurism, necessary for success in today’s highly competitive, globalized business environment.
+The SBEC is located at the Aaron Building on DelVal's main campus.
+Staffed and operated by DelVal, the SBEC is dedicated to being an engine for economic growth, job creation, and educating all in the mindset of entrepreneurism, necessary for success in today’s highly competitive, globalized business environment.

 Business Leadership for the 21st Century

 The 21st century has evolved, as a consequence of technology and globalization, to a more dynamic business environment.
 Globalization generates more and varied competition, creating the need for greater cost control, creativity, and innovation than mere technology and outsourcing can provide.

 Management hierarchies are being replaced by flatter organizations, eliminating millions of middle-income jobs.
 Technology continues to replace conventional jobs.
 With fewer positions available, those individuals seeking success and fulfillment must be able to think, act, and operate differently, creating a competitive advantage that sets them apart from others.

 Mentoring entrepreneurs and small business owners, whether students or community members, providing hands-on experiences in developing ideas into commercialized reality, building struggling small business into a stronger, more sustainable ones create that competitive advantage.

 Through mentoring, individuals think through problems and challenges, understanding that failure is not the end, but a learning experience.
 Through mentoring, individuals look for new, unique solutions, reducing risks of starting or building a business.
 Through mentoring, individuals gain the confidence to succeed.